pyhys/minimalmodbus/trunk/README.txt

     instrument.write_register(24, NEW_TEMPERATURE, 1) # Registernumber, value, number of decimals

 It is better to put this in a driver for the specific instrument.
 An example driver for Eurotherm3500 is included in this library.
-To get the process value (PV, from loop1):
+To get the process value (PV from loop1):

     #!/usr/bin/env python
     import eurotherm3500